 Karen Diesel is the registered manager of Naseby Care Home in Christchurch.

 Quite simply, the staff here are brilliant.
 We don’t have a high staff turnover which means there’s great continuity of care for our residents.
 We’re like a family.

 We work well together – we support each other.
 Because we’re a fairly small care home all the staff have the time and space to get to know our residents really well.
 They have a close rapport and understand residents’ likes and dislikes and how they prefer to spend time.
 We care about each other.

 Some examples of how our staff go the extra mile for our residents:

-All our staff go on an intensive three-day Agincare induction before starting at Naseby.
+All our staff go on an intensive three-day Agincare training course before starting at Naseby.